 - Please plan for your school/organization to provide transportation to and from your facility.
 You will be responsible for coordinating these arrangements with the Survivor.

-While the Speakers’ Bureau is a free service offered to all schools in the South Florida area, a donation of $118 to the Center is requested from all organizations, churches, and synagogues who request speakers.
+While the Speakers’ Bureau is a free service offered to all schools in the South Florida area, a donation of $118 to the Center is suggested from all organizations, churches, and synagogues who request speakers.

 For further information, please call (954) 929-5690 or email firstname.lastname@example.org.